 But out of tragedy, Joanne and Louis Giorgi are working today to bring a ray of hope and light in their daughter’s name.

-They speak to Gwen Smith, Editor of Allergic Living, to describe their newfound roles as advocates, the launch of the Natalie Giorgi Sunshine Foundation, and of their wish for Natalie’s story to make a world of difference in public awareness of the seriousness of food allergies.
+A year after Natalie’s passing, they spoke to Gwen Smith, Editor of Allergic Living.
+In the following discussion, they describe their newfound roles as advocates and the launch of the Natalie Giorgi Sunshine Foundation.
+They also express their wish for Natalie’s story to make a world of difference in public awareness of the seriousness of food allergies.

 Q. You mentioned to me that the food allergy community has been very supportive.
 Has that helped at all?